ds1-fs21-gruppe19/qr_slip/README.md

 # The backend for the qr_slip project

+## Setup with Docker

+* run `docker-compose up --build` from root directory.
+Docker-compose will create:
+* postgres container and run the sql/db.sql file to add all tables and relations.
+* rust container (base on debian `rust:latest`)

+After that you should be able to send requests to `localhost:80`

 ## Setup

 * For Diesel to be able to connect to the postgres database, the `DATABASE_URL` environment variable must be set,